Go Back

 • 1 teaspoon poultry seasoning see notes for substitutions

-• 12 oz vegan chicken chopped
+• 12 oz vegan chicken defrosted, chopped; see notes for brand recommendations

 • 1/2 cup frozen peas